This is a talk I gave in Prague. See the deck.

 Now, over the past 20 years, online marketing has gone all-in on direct marketing.
 Most online ads today are actually direct response and not advertising.
 Ad tech such as Google and Facebook is all the rage, but those platforms are largely just new ways to do direct marketing.

 And a lot of “content marketing” is just direct response by another name.

 On the left, you have a classic ad that was made by David Ogilvy.
 Headline, informative text and graphics, and a call to action.
 On the right, you have a blog post.
 Headline, informative text and graphics, and a call to action.
 It’s the same, exact thing.

-And for the record, “engagement” is a useless metric for anything.
-Use the appropriate metrics for the tactics that have always been used.
+We also need to stop talking about “engagement.”
+It is a useless metric for anything.
+Use the appropriate tactical metrics that have always been used.
 “Likes,” shares, impressions, or retweets on average have no effect on ad recall, brand awareness, or purchase intent.

 Use the metrics that, as described, match the tactic you are using — not whatever some analytics platform is designed to measure and tells you it is important to measure.
 Analytics platforms are machines.
 They measure only quantity but not quality.

 So, the thing to do at the beginning of a marcom plan is to create a prioritized tactical mix.
 What percentage of your marcom budget will go to each of these tactics?
 For every company and product, it will be different — and it will depend on the customer-facing research that you did at the beginning.

 Here’s something guidance to help you decide.
 Marcom tactics generally do one of two things: build brands among a mass audience or get sales and leads among a targeted audience.

 To build long-term brands, you need campaigns with broad reach and mental availability that are driven by emotion.
 For direct response and sales activation, you need campaigns that target the people lowest in the funnel with rational information and communicate physical availability.

 And it’s especially important to note that many in the B2B and online worlds think only about the right and never about the left.